tmux

 The tmux keyboard shortcuts are different to all the other shortcuts for reasons that are not clear to me.
 This is irritating when scrolling and copying text.
 Also, using the mouse, even touching the scroll wheel, does weird things.

 This seems to be based around some design aesthetic wherein tmux has to do things its own way.
 Rather than having Ctrl-V paste, or anything so unsophisticated as that, instead copying and pasting are implemented with various “modes”, each of which has an elaborate maze of keyboard shortcuts which can notionally do even more subtle variations upon copy and pasting than you are used to.
 This is probably amazing if you are prepared to spend a few hours learning how to do it.
-In the mean time, I am be unable to copy and paste anything at all.
+In the meantime, I am unable to copy and paste anything at all.
 Workarounds follow.

 2.1 Scrolling AHHHHH!